el2kaps/Information-Systems/README.md

-## Information-Systems
+### Information-Systems
-This project is part of the course "Analysis and Design of Information Systems" School of ECE, National Technical University of Athens 2021-2022
+This project is part of the course "Analysis and Design of Information Systems" <br>
+School of ECE, National Technical University of Athens 2021-2022

 ## A study of the Trino (Presto) polystore for executing SQL analytic queries